DelilahEve/asb-updater/README.md

 ## Useage

-To use the tool, download the [latest release](https://github.com/DelilahEve/asb-updater/releases) and unzip it into your ASB folder.
+To use the tool, download the [latest release](https://github.com/DelilahEve/asb-updater/releases)

+#### .exe useage:

+Place `asb-updater.exe` in your ASB folder, and double click whenever an update is needed.

+#### .zip useage:

+Unzip the contents of `asb-updater.zip` into your ASB folder.

 **Windows 10**